The testsOur aim is to get you your licence as quickly, cheaply and easily as possible. The tests available to you.

 See the DAS page for more info.

-The test fee payable to DSA is incorporated in the price of all courses.
+The test fee payable to DVSA is incorporated in the price of all courses.
 We book, pay for and arrange all the detail of your test.

 One final thing about Motorcycle tests.
 If you take your test on your own automatic machine it restricts you to riding automatics only.

 For our course students.